bitsofcotton/randtools/README.md

 Analogy to them, there might exists the view to invariant glitch from the factor matrix glitch viewpoint which I don't know them at all.

 # General Tips AI
-However, the general tipses below doesn't describes multiple to single condition.
+However, the general tipses <strike>below</strike> above doesn't describes multiple to single condition.

 The {compress} and {decompress} can be implemented as deterministic and fixed size input, smaller variable size output pairs (can be exchanged).